jamiemill/mdtools/README.md

 Sample
 ------

-Here's a sample of the output:
+Here's a sample of the output of the default template with TOC enabled:

 ![Sample Image](https://github.com/jamiemill/mdtools/raw/master/sample.png)